Sony RX100 V versus Canon M5

 The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-Of the two cameras under consideration, the EOS M5 has a markedly higher DXO score than the RX100 V (overall score 7 points higher), which will translate into better image quality.
+Of the two cameras under consideration, the M5 has a markedly higher DXO score than the RX100 V (overall score 7 points higher), which will translate into better image quality.
 The advantage is based on 0.6 bits higher color depth, and 1.1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Sony RX100 V (⇒ rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.4||586||70|